mitranim/mitranim.github.io/templates/posts/lisp-sexpr-hacks.md

 (10 20 .
 30)    ->    (10 .
 (20 .
 30))
 ```

 When talking about S-expressions as code, we usually mean the abbreviated notation, as in Lisps.
 Writing code in the base notation is out of the question, but pairs will come back to haunt us later.
+Example Lisp code:

 ```rkt
 (define add (lambda (a b) (+ a b)))